thomktz/Cpp-Mandelbrot/README.md

 ### Number of iterations

 The number `n` of maximum iterations is a very important parameter, since it determines both the quality and precision of the image but also the speed at which it renders.
-A typical image generated is 1000 by 1000 pixels, and each of them will be iterated through the process of z²+c `n` times, and then be taken through the average stripe coloring prcess.
+A typical image is 1000 by 1000 pixels, and each of the pixels will be iterated through the process of z²+c `n` times, and then be taken through the average stripe coloring prcess.

 Here is the effect of the parameter on a certain zoomed point of the complex plane :